elliot-star5/deadlock-concurrency/README.md

 3. **Lock Ordering**: Discusses the importance of maintaining a consistent order while acquiring locks to avoid deadlocks.

-4. **Timeout Strategies**: Provides examples of using timeouts to handle deadlock situations gracefully.
+4. **Banker's Algorithm in Action**: Provides examples of applying the Banker's algorithm to prevent deadlocks in resource allocation.

 ## Contributing

-Contributions to Deadlock Concurrency are welcome!
-If you have any ideas, bug fixes, or new examples related to deadlocks in concurrent programming, please feel free to open an issue or submit a pull request.
+Contributions to Deadlock Concurrency with Banker's Algorithm are welcome!
+If you have any ideas, bug fixes, or new examples related to deadlocks and the Banker's algorithm in concurrent programming, please feel free to open an issue or submit a pull request.
 Make sure to follow the repository's code of conduct and contribution guidelines.

 ## License